godspeedsystems/gs-documentation/docs/event_sources/event_source_plugins.md

 ### 2. [cron-as-eventsource](https://www.npmjs.com/package/@godspeedsystems/plugins-cron-as-eventsource)

-cron-as-eventsource is a plugin which running in the background that will execute events at a specified time, or in a regular intervals.
+Cron-as-eventsource is a background plugin that executes events at specified times or at regular intervals.

 How to use **cron-as-eventsource** plugin?